shubhamctech/LibraryManagementSystem/README.md

 # LibraryManagementSystem
-Library Management System final project for CSE 3330 (Database Systems &amp; File Structures) class.
+This Library Management System is the final project for The University of Texas at Arlington's CSE 3330 (Database Systems &amp; File Structures) class.

 ## Features
 - Track books, authors, publishers, and library branches.